-Every job requires its own skill set, and graphic design positions are no exception.
-While hard skills like software proficiency are easy to quantify, many roles also require candidates to demonstrate soft skills like time management and oral communication.
-The following competencies are just a few of the skills students gain in a graphic design program.
+While employers can easily quantify hard skills, like software proficiency, many roles also require candidates to demonstrate soft skills, such as time management and oral communication abilities.
+The following list of competencies includes some of the skills students gain in graphic design programs.

 - Adobe Suite Proficiency

-Graphic designers must be able to select and use the correct computer software to design projects like a beautiful brochure or eye-catching packaging.
-Designers are expected to master Illustrator and Indesign, along with other Adobe Suite programs like Photoshop, Lightroom, Bridge, Spark, and Sketch.
+Graphic designers must be able to select and use the correct computer software to design projects like eye-catching packaging.
+Designers must master Illustrator and InDesign, along with other Adobe Suite programs, like Photoshop, Lightroom, Bridge, Spark, and Sketch.

 Sometimes a design requires significant editing and revision.
-While graphic designers should be open to receiving feedback, they must also effectively communicate design plans and understand client expectations.
+While graphic designers should remain open to receiving feedback, they must also effectively communicate design plans and understand client expectations.

 - Creative Thinking